-Philadelphia, PA - Pat's and Geno's cheesestake debate next time your in Philly.
-One of Philly's greatest food rivalry is between two South Philly cheesesteak joints that may rival the The Liberty Bell for iconic status: Pat's or Geno's?
+Philadelphia, PA - Pat's and Geno's cheesesteak debate next time you're in Philly.
+One of Philly's greatest food rivalry is between two South Philly cheesesteak joints that may rival The Liberty Bell for iconic status: Pat's or Geno's?
 Who makes the best cheesesteaks.

 Philly Cheesesteak History

-Coming from out of town you probably think Pat's and Geno's is one cheesesteak shop, they are in fact two rivals appropriate across the street from one other.
+Coming from out of town you probably think Pat's and Geno's is one cheesesteak shop; they are iwo rivals appropriate across the street from one other.
 Pat's founder, Pat Olivieri, created the cheesesteak in 1930, making it the first cheesesteak in Philly.
 Geno's launched their directly across the street 36 years later on and professes to have mastered the sandwich.
-Both Pat's and Geno's are opened 24/7 minus a few holidays, and yes, they are regarded as a "tourist traps" by any local, however for out of towners, The experience is part of the fun!
+Both Pat's and Geno's are opened 24/7 minus a few holidays, and yes, they are regarded as a "tourist traps" by any local, however, for out of towners, The experience is part of the fun!

 Pat's vs. Geno's Philly's Cheesesteak Debate

 Lots of places have signature foods: Chicago has deep-dish pizza, New England has clam chowder, Buffalo, N.Y., has hot wings, Maryland has crab cakes and New Orleans has gumbo.
 But in Philadelphia, the cheese steak stands as equal parts civic symbol, tourist attraction and a cultural obsession.